peteroupc/html3dutil/doc/PiecewiseCurve.md

 Creates a piecewise curve that describes an arc running along an axis-aligned ellipse, or a shape based on that arc and ellipse, given the ellipse's center and dimensions, start angle, and sweep angle.
+The arc is rendered as cubic rational B-spline curves.

 #### Parameters